 The bike industry is booming.
-Even in the Netherlands where life without a bicycle already seemed unthinkable, many retailers are currently swimming in profits thanks to a quarantine-inspired surge in demand.
+In the Netherlands, life without a bicycle is already unthinkable, and many retailers benefited in 2020 due to a surge in demand.

 If not, here are some easy tips to get you pedalling like a native in no time.